 The 2018 Farm Bill language originally required states and Tribal entities that have legalized hemp production to adopt USDA’s federal hemp regulations through a USDA approval process by October 31, 2020.
 However, due to a continuing resolution (H.R.
 8319) passed by U.S. Congress in September 2020, states are authorized to continue operating under 2014 Farm Bill hemp pilot programs through January 1, 2022.

-New Mexico Department of Agriculture’s (NMDA) current intention is to work with the hemp industry on a regulatory plan for approval by USDA.
-For the majority of 2020 growing season, NMDA will be accepting applications and issuing both Annual and Continuous Hemp Production Licenses under New Mexico’s 2019 rule and polices.
-Additionally, we expect for the majority of 2020, harvest requirements and laboratory testing will be similar to the 2019 growing season.
-New Mexico hemp growers must be aware: all regulations for hemp production in the state, including licensing requirements, sampling, testing, and destruction of non-compliant crops/plants are subject to change during the latter part of the 2020 growing season.
+For the majority of 2021 growing season, NMDA will be accepting applications and issuing both Annual and Continuous Hemp Commercial Research Production Licenses under New Mexico’s 2019 and 2020 rule and polices.
+Additionally, we expect for the majority of 2021, harvest requirements and laboratory testing will be similar to the 2019 and 2020 growing seasons.
+New Mexico hemp growers must be aware: all regulations for hemp production in the state, including licensing requirements, sampling, testing, and destruction of non-compliant crops/plants are subject to change during the 2021 growing season with the publication of USDA’s final hemp rule.
 In anticipation of a transition to the new USDA standards, we encourage you to read over USDA’s general comments regarding the regulations and the rule requirements.